Kees-van-der-Oord/Arduino-Nano-Every-Timer-Controller-B/README.md

 # timer options:
 The 4809 has one A timer (TCA) and four B timers (TCB).\
 TCA is used by the arduino core to generate the clock used by millis() and micros().\
-By default Timer Control B0 is defined as TimerB0 in the EveryTimerB library\
+By default Timer Control B2 is defined as TimerB2 in the EveryTimerB library\
-If you would like to use the TCB1 and TCB2 as well you have to copy the code\
-from the EveryTimerB.cpp into your product file and adapt for B1 and B2 timers.\
+TCB0 and TCB1 control PWM of pins 6 and 3.
+If you don't use PWM on these pins\
+you can define a TimerB object for TCB0 and TCB1 and copy the ISR code from the\
+EveryTimerB.cpp file.\
 The Arduino Core is using timer B3 for millis() and micros() so don't mess with\
-TCB3  if you don't want to break the functionality of these functions.\
+TCB3  if you don't want to break the functionality of these functions.
-Note that the Timer B also implements PWM on several pins, so there might be\
-some conflicts there too.

 # for information on the 4809 TCA and TCB timers:
 http://ww1.microchip.com/downloads/en/AppNotes/TB3217-Getting-Started-with-TCA-90003217A.pdf \